-Everyone did their own thing during the day, and then it was dinner time, and then movie time.
+Everyone did their own thing during the day, and then it was dinner time and then movie time.

-That didn’t last, so then we started putting the movies each of us wanted to watch into a hat.
-We drew one and watched it.
+That didn’t last, so we started putting the movies each wanted to watch into a hat.

-This process continued until everyone’s movie had been watched, and then we added new ones.
+This process continued until everyone’s movie had been watched, and we added new ones.

-Now that things are back to normal, we don’t do that every night, but I think that I will be bringing back weekly movie nights.
+Now that things are back to normal, we don’t do that every night, but I think I will bring back weekly movie nights.

 Can you find a way to take that lesson and bring it into 2021 with you?